The connectivity carcass of a vertex subset in a graph: both odd and even case: Connectivity carcass as an efficient data structure

 \begin{definition}[Subcactus ${\cal H}(\nu,e)$] Given a node $\nu$ and a tree edge $e$ incident on it in ${\cal H}$, ${\cal H}(\nu,e)$ is the subcactus containing $\nu$ obtained after removing the edge $e$. \end{definition}

-\begin{definition}[Subcactus ${\cal H}(e,e')$] Let $\nu$ be any tree node in ${\cal H}$, and let $e$ and $e'$ be any two edges incident on $\nu$. ${\cal H}(e,e')$ is the subcactus containing $\nu$ obtained after removal of edges $e$ and $e'$ from ${\mathcal H}$.
-This notation is extended to the case when $\nu$ belongs to a cycle, albeit with the following restriction -- $e$ and $e'$ are the two edges from the cycle incident on $\nu$. \end{definition}
+\begin{definition}[Subcactus ${\cal H}(e,e')$] Let $\nu$ be any tree node in ${\cal H}$, and let $e$ and $e'$ be any two structural edges incident on $\nu$. ${\cal H}(e,e')$ is the subcactus containing $\nu$ obtained after removal of edges $e$ and $e'$ from ${\mathcal H}$.
+This notation is extended to the case when $\nu$ belongs to a cycle, albeit with the following restriction -- $e$ and $e'$ are the two edges incident on $\nu$ in the cycle . \end{definition}